edmundhung/conform/docs/api/react/future/PreserveBoundary.md

 A unique name for the boundary within the form.
 This is used to:

 1. Ensure proper unmount/remount behavior when switching between boundaries in conditional rendering
-2. Isolate persisted inputs so they don't conflict with inputs from other boundaries
+2. Isolate preserved inputs so they don't conflict with inputs from other boundaries

-When the boundary remounts, any persisted inputs with that name are automatically cleaned up, even if there's no matching field to restore to.
-This handles scenarios where the fields inside a boundary can change based on external state:

 ### `form?: string`